TECHNOLOGY DESCRIPTION

 • What is E Ink?

-E Ink is the creator of electronic ink — the optical component of a film used in Electronic Paper Displays.
+E Ink is the creator of electrophoretic electronic ink (ePaper) — the optical component of a film used in Electronic Paper Displays.
 Although futuristic-sounding, electronic ink is actually a straightforward fusion of existing knowledge of chemistry, physics and electronics to create this new material.
-It's so much like paper, it actually utilizes the same pigments used in the printing industry today.
+It's so much like paper, it actually uses inks – electronic ink!

-While E Ink has several types of electronic ink, we became best known for our microcapsule technology.
-In this system, the electronic ink is made up of millions of tiny microcapsules, about the diameter of a human hair.
-Each microcapsule contains positively charged white particles and negatively charged black particles suspended in a clear fluid.
+For black and white displays, each Microcapsule or Microcup contains negatively charged white particles and positively charged black particles suspended in a clear fluid.
 When a positive or negative electric field is applied, corresponding particles move to the top of the microcapsule where they become visible to the user.
 This makes the surface appear white or black at that spot.

 • What does E Ink sell?

 E Ink sells display modules to device makers who wish to integrate our reflective displays into their application.
 E Ink has two display platforms currently available – Segmented displays for applications that can utilize predefined segments that can be turned on or off, and Matrix displays, for applications that require the display of many different forms of text and images.
-For customers who are able to provide their own TFT or backplane integration, or for those looking for solutions in the architecture and design markets, we offer our films for sale.
 Contact sales for further information.

 • What is the difference between an E Ink® display and an LCD display?

-Simply put, E Ink displays reflect the ambient light in a room, exactly like printed paper, while LCD displays use a strong backlight that is modulated using liquid crystals.
-Because E Ink displays work like a printed page, they are not as tiring on eyes as an LCD screen.
+Simply put, E Ink displays reflect the ambient light in a room, exactly like printed paper and do not use power to maintain an image, while LCD displays use a strong backlight that is modulated using liquid crystals.
+Because E Ink displays work like a printed page, and emit no blue light, they are not as tiring on eyes as an LCD screen.
+A recent study conducted by the Harvard School of Public Health showed that devices using an E Ink enabled screen with a front light were up to 3x safer for the eyes than LCD screens.

 • What is the difference between an E Ink Matrix display and an E Ink Segmented display?